World Expo 2025 Guide: See the Future in Osaka

 The Osaka 2025 Expo mascot, Myaku-Myaku

-As Osaka is sometimes referred to as Japan’s City of Water, the Expo 2025 mascot is a shapeshifter that can change its form, like water.
+As Osaka is often referred to as Japan’s City of Water, the Expo 2025 mascot is a shapeshifter that can change its form, like water.
 The logo is incorporated into the mascot’s face.

 Expo 2025 participants